drpatrik/combatris/README.md

 --- | ------
 Start | New game
 Select | Pause
-A | Rotate counter clockwise
+A | Rotate clockwise
-B | Rotate clockwise
+B | Rotate counter clockwise
 Left | Move Left
 Right | Move Right
 Up | Hard Drop
 Down | Soft Drop
 Shoulder Buttons | Hold piece

-The layout of the example gamepad will be true even though the buttons are named X and Y.
+The layout of the example gamepad will be true even though the buttons have other lables then the lables depicted.
-You can use [SDL2 Gamepad Tool](http://generalarcade.com/gamepadtool/) to add mappings if you have a gamepad that is not currently supported.
+You can use [SDL2 Gamepad Tool](http://generalarcade.com/gamepadtool/) to add mappings if you have a gamepad that is currently not supported.

 **Scoring - Combatris Campaign**